henols02-sr/local-llms-rag-cosmosdb/CONFLUENCE_README.md

    - Verify the Confluence URL is accessible
    - Check if there are any firewall restrictions

-### Logging
+### Console Output

-Check the `confluence_download.log` file for detailed information about:
+The script provides real-time console output with information about:

-- API requests and responses
+- Processing progress for each space and page
-- Processing progress
+- Error details when pages fail to download
-- Error details
+- Final summary of successful and failed downloads
-- Performance metrics
+- Performance and timing information

 ## Integration with Existing RAG Application